D-Type national visa

 The visa application fee is non-returnable, whatever the consul's decision.

-At the moment the only accepted form of payment is cash, payment in local currency - dirhams.
+Accepted forms of payment - cash and card, payment in local currency - dirhams.

 What is the waiting time?